GKHell/JayCodeCLanguage/Phase2/FileHandling/Notes.md

 > File : File is a collection of Fact with extension like .pdf , .md, .jpg, .pm3, .c, .cpp etc

-// Me
+# Input Operation